kiehozero/Focloir/planning/testing/TESTING.md

 2. I attempted to come up with a regular expression to control the input of review submissions.
 I switched the textarea element to an input and had a good few hours testing but could come up with nothing that would sufficiently achieve my goal.

+3. At present when a user is editing their profile or a review and they click cancel, they'll route back to the previous page as planned but they will see the same flash message as if they had submitted the edit.

 ## User Stories